polothy/joule-plugincheck/README.md

 You need to replace `{full/path/to/the/standard}` with the full path to the `JoulePluginCheck` directory that is part of this repository.
 This also assumes that phpunit is available in your path.

+## Updating the Documentation ##

+To update the documentation on the standard, available in the [JoulePluginCheck.md file](JoulePluginCheck.md) file run the following command.

+`vendor/bin/phpcs --standard=JoulePluginCheck --generator=markdown > JoulePluginCheck.md`

 ## Dependencies ##
 These tools would not be possible without following libraries, installed using [Composer][c]: